Oc34nman/Final-game-for-the-year/README.md

     for cannon in cannons:
         cannon.draw(screen)

+    for enemy in enemies:
+        enemy.draw(screen)

+    for movingplatform in movingplatforms:
+        movingplatform.draw(screen)

    # for shop in shops:
        # shop.draw(screen)

-    for enemy in enemies:
-        enemy.draw(screen)

     for checkpoint in checkpoints:
         checkpoint.draw(screen)